How Do I Start the Adoption Process?

-If you decide to go forward with an adoption, the Law Offices of Joyce S. Schwensen can help you select a qualified adoptive family that shares your values and philosophies about being a parent.
+If you decide to go forward with an adoption, the Law Office of Joyce S. Schwensen can help you select a qualified adoptive family that shares your values and philosophies about being a parent.
 We will respect you and your decision, and help you through the entire experience to make sure everything goes as smoothly as possible, and that the needs of you and your baby are taken care of.
-If you are considering adoption, call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a free consultation.
+If you are considering adoption, call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a free consultation.

 Joyce Schwensen assists birth mothers with adoptions throughout Washington, including in Seattle, Spokane, Vancouver and Tacoma.

 If you are pregnant and thinking of making an adoption plan, you do not have to wait until the baby is born.
 We can answer your questions and start helping you with your decision just as soon as you discover you are pregnant.
 And if you have already had the baby, but are feeling that you cannot continue to raise him or her, we can still help you.
 Deciding whether or not to place your child with a new family is an important decision, and we are here to help you make the choice that best for you and your child.